seifrajhi/seifrajhi.github.io/content/blog/opentelemetry/index.md

 </div>
 <br>

-## The SDK
+## The Software development kit SDK

 Collecting logs, metrics and traces in a unified way across services implemented in different technical stacks is the central task of OpenTelemetry.

 To get there, OpenTelemetry provides:

-- SDKs for [11+ of the most popular languages](https://opentelemetry.io/docs/instrumentation/) (like Python, Go, NodeJS, Rust, Java, etc) that inits OTel core components
+- SDKs for [11+ of the most popular languages](https://opentelemetry.io/docs/instrumentation/) (like Python, Go, NodeJS, Rust, Java, etc) that inits OTel core components.
 - library-specific instrumentations that provide tool/framework-specific signals and context automagically (e.g. [Starlette](https://www.starlette.io/), [HTTPX](https://www.python-httpx.org/), [aiopika](https://aio-pika.readthedocs.io/en/latest/) instrumentations, and so on)

 The third thing you could do is to further instrument your codebase with business logic specific traces and metrics.